Neutron Scattering and Magnetism

 Join us

 We offer exciting projects for semester and master's work in experimental solid state physics.
 This is real hands-on research, not an exercise: some of the projects are carried out in our laboratory on the ETH Hönggerberg campus, others involve experiments at the Paul Scherrer Institut (30 km from ETH) or at large-scale neutron scattering facilities worldwide.
-Quite often the data collected or analyzed by a student become part of a peer-reviewed publication from the group, and then the student is, of course, a co-author.
+Quite often the data collected and interpreted by a student become part of a peer-reviewed publication from the group, and then the student is, of course, a co-author.
+Several of the completed projects below ended exactly that way: check the author lists.

 Which projects are actually on offer in any given semester is very fluid and cannot be planned more than a few months in advance.
 Nor do we want to advertise our immediate plans online to our competitors.
 Most importantly, we always try to match the project to the background and interests of the student who will execute it.
 For all these reasons, if you are interested in joining us, the best thing to do is to email Prof. A. Zheludev directly and discuss the options.
 Just as a reference, here is an admittedly somewhat random collection of projects that were successfully carried out in our group over the years.